Texas salon owner travels to Michigan to back defiant barber

 Protesters, some bearing guns, have repeatedly traveled to the Capitol to demand the governor loosen a one-size-fits-all strategy.
 Republican lawmakers are suing Whitmer over her emergency declarations.

 Since March, Michigan has confirmed nearly 52,000 virus cases, although more than 28,000 people have recovered.
-There have been at least 4,900 deaths from COVID-19, including 20 in Shiawassee County where Manke cuts hair.
+There have been at least 4,900 deaths from COVID-19 — the fourth-highest total in the nation — including 20 in Shiawassee County where Manke cuts hair.

 Michigan is among many states that have enacted stay-home orders and imposed an array of restrictions on salons, bars and restaurants.
 Abbott on Monday lifted most restrictions in Texas as that state continues one of the nation’s fastest reboots.